Independent Testing Demonstrates Requirement For Compression Sleeves

 During testing, replicating normal wind loads it was found that the system without compression sleeves was likely to fail by shear of the ‘Hi-Thread’ of the tech screw, subsequently allowing the channel to move freely along the plain shank of the screw.

 During installation, the compression sleeves ensure the channel can not be overtightened crushing the mineral wool.
-Inconsistent crushing of the insulation may prevent your channel ties reaching their minimum embedment depth, therefore, failing industry requirements.
+Inconsistent crushing of the insulation may prevent your channel ties from reaching their minimum embedment depth, therefore, failing industry requirements.

 Without compression sleeves, screws can be installed at an angle.
-Testing demonstrates that any installation of a screw with a deviation equal to or exceeding 5° caused excessive bending of the screw, allowing deflection to take place.
+Testing demonstrates that any installation of a screw with a deviation equal to or exceeding 5° caused excessive bending of the screw, allowing the deflection to take place.
 Compression Sleeves ensure the screw is installed level, removing any issues found with screw bending.
 The Compression sleeve also gives the channel something solid to be fixed to, this instantly makes the system solid and removes any movement which is present in systems that do not use compression sleeves

 A Fourth issue was identified by a representative from a respected mineral wool manufacturer who was also present during testing: